 Hemp, as a crop, is perceived to be easy to grow with potential to create a new boom in modern agronomics.
 But it’s unlike any other plant-based commodity in the current marketplace.
 Other products such as wheat or corn have been advancing technologically for generations while hemp remained overshadowed by archaic, prohibitive legislation.

-Cedar Valley Farms is dedicated to becoming the pioneer the hemp industry needs.
-Currently there is a glaring disconnect between technology and agribusiness.
-Establishing a union between the two is critically overdue and presents the most efficient way to bring hemp up- to-speed with the current best practices in the agriculture market.
+Cedar Valley Growers is dedicated to becoming the pioneer the hemp industry needs.
+Currently, there is a glaring disconnect between technology and agribusiness.
+Establishing a union between the two is critically overdue and presents the most efficient way to bring hemp up-to-speed with the current best practices in the agriculture market.
 From multi-spectral imaging with computer vision to greenhouse automation, the Cutters are fusing technology into agriculture in order to advance hemp as a commodity.